 Beans (Dried or Raw)

-Beans not properly cooked are fatal to poultry.
+Uncooked or improperly cooked beans are fatal to poultry.
 One of the most fatal beans out there is kidney beans.
 Nevertheless, any beans that may be raw or improperly cooked can cause damage or harm to your poultry.

-Beans have this toxin called phytohaemagglutinin.
-This toxin has always been and is still toxic to poultry.
+Beans have a toxin called phytohaemagglutinin.
+This toxin is and has always been harmful to poultry.
 This toxin found in beans can kill a chicken in a minimum time of an hour.
 This bean can be called a death pill.
 Once your chicken eats it, there will be no going back and no recovery.

 On the positive side, chickens avoid these beans!
 But even so, it’s best to keep any beans out of the way for them.
 As people usually say, prevention is better than cure.